snowplow/snowplow-web-data-model/README.md

 | `marketing_click_id` | text | The click ID                                                   | 'ac3d8e459'                             |
 | `marketing_network`  | text | The ad network to which the click ID belongs                   | 'DoubleClick'                           |

 These fields require the `campaign_attribution` enrichment.
-Find more information about it [here] (https://github.com/snowplow/snowplow/wiki/Campaign-attribution-enrichment).
+Find more information about it [here](https://github.com/snowplow/snowplow/wiki/Campaign-attribution-enrichment).

 #### 3.1.9 Geo fields